APS Bridge Program

 Thank you to our alliance supporters

 The APS Bridge Program is proud to be part of the Inclusive Graduate Education Network (IGEN).
-IGEN is an alliance of STEM organizations, backed by the National Science Foundation, dedicated to increasing the number of doctoral degrees earned by Black, Latino, and Indigenous students in the physical sciences.
+IGEN is an alliance of STEM organizations, backed by the National Science Foundation, dedicated to increasing participation in the physical sciences by making graduate education accessible to students from a broad range of backgrounds.

 Contact the APS Bridge Program